 You and your spouse must have lived separately continuously for a period of 3 years.
 Your spouse also has to agree to the divorce.
 This is a no-fault divorce ground and is commonly used by couples when they want an amicable split.

 One common misconception is that once you have been separated for 3 years, divorce is automatic.
-It is not automatic – you still need to file papers to obtain a divorce.
+Unfortunately, it is not automatic – you still need to file papers to obtain a divorce.

 Separation for 4 years

-If you and your spouse have lived separately from each for the last 4 years, then your spouse consent to the divorce is not required.
+If you and your spouse have lived separately for the last 4 years, then your spouse’s consent to the divorce is not required.